Documentation, Consumer Warnings, Labels, Testing

 - lactic acid is produced by lactic acid bacteria, that eventually convert raw milk to yogurt,

-- protective components in raw milk, like lactoferrin and lactoperoxidase.
+- protective components in raw milk, like lactoferrin and lactoperoxidase, can function or be overwhelmed.

 Beneficial microbes and oligosaccharides are two components in the raw milk that the calf need, because it is born without a functioning rumen.
 The oligosaccharides, or complex sugars, are the food that help the beneficial microbes to establish a colony in the rumen of the calf.